timmcanty/goodSees/README.md

 - Users have 'to watch' and 'watched' reels
 - Users can assign a film to multiple reels
 - Users can see a list/display of all films
+- Users can create and edit a profile
+- Users can view each others ratings and profiles

 MVP Features:
 - Users can search for other Users